 Standard Error Formula in Excel

-> Now, let us take the excel example to illustrate the concept of standard error formula in excel template below.
-Suppose, the administration of the school wants to determine the standard error on mean on the height of the football players.
+Now, let us take the excel example to illustrate the concept of standard error formula in the excel template below.
+Suppose the administration of the school wants to determine the standard error on mean on the height of the football players.

-> The sample comprises of following values: –
+The sample comprises of following values: –

 Help the administration assess standard error on mean.

 Step 1: Determine the mean as displayed below: –